Event Badge FAQ

 It's a traditional 'second line' parade with music and banners where we walk together down Duval street and to the Truman Waterfront paying tribute to Key West's favorite son's memory.
 Once at the Waterfront there will be a stage with local musicians and special guests, vendors, food trucks, bars, photo ops and great camaraderie with your fellow fans.

-Do I have to have a parade pass to participate?
+Do I have to have an event badge to participate in the parade?

-1, a very cool souvenir and reminder of this very first inaugural event, 2, a chance to support two great local charities, 3, special access toward the front of the parade and at the Friends of Bubba stage and 4, other perks and freebies offered only to badge holders by some of our event partners throughout the weekend.
+1, a very cool souvenir and reminder of this annual event, 2, a chance to support three great local charities, 3, special access to music events, 4, other perks and freebies offered only to badge holders by some of our event partners throughout the weekend.
 If you're participating virtually, the pass will get you a special log in link to watch live with your family and friends.

 Where does the money go?

-Your donation goes to the Community Foundation of the Florida Keys and will be distributed to the Bahama Village Music Program, which supports local youth, and Reef Relief, stewards of our ocean resources.
+Your donation goes to the Community Foundation of the Florida Keys and will be distributed to the Bahama Village Music Program, which supports local youth, Reef Relief, stewards of our ocean resources and the Key West High School Marching Band who is raising funds for an international trip to spread some island love.
 The charities get 100% of these monies.

 When and how will I get my passes